fooxlj07/grokking-algorithms/greedy/README.md

 Attention:
 ```
-For Np Problem, we don't have the algo to get the best solution yet, we can only use approximation algorithm,
+For Np Problem, we don't have the algo to get the best solution yet, we can only use approximation algorithm
-actually it is greedy algorithm to find a approximated best solution.
+to find a solution close to the best
+Greedy algorithm is a good solution as approximated algorithm.
 ```

 Typical NP Problems: